devmarques7/devmarques7/README.md

-### Hi there, My name is Daniel Marques a Full-Stack Developer  👋
+### Hi there, My name is Daniel Marques and I'm a Full-Stack Developer  👋

 <div align="center">
   <a href="https://github.com/devmarques7">